converged-computing/bare-vm-container-study/experiment/README.md

 # Experiment

 We are going to run all the applications on bare metal, with docker, and with singularity.
-So far I've only installed amg (with spack) so we will test that quickly.
+We will also use ebpf for assessing performance.
+You can see all the events in [ebpf/matches.txt](ebpf/matches.txt).
+There are so many, so I'm not sure which ones I want to look at yet.
+We might actually be better off running on a fewer number of processes and collecting more data.

 ```console
 mkdir -p $HOME/containers
 cd $HOME/containers
 ```

 ## Thoughts

 If we profile the application once it starts in the container, I suspect it's exactly the same.
 The overhead